XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Tasks/SCALEUP-T001.md

 After looking at the deployed application, you notice that the web application and API are running as a a single instance with a low allocation of memory.
 Time to get this under control.

 ## Challenge
 In this challenge you will use the scaling possibilities of Kubernetes to scale out your API and WEB application.
-Furthermore you will use the Helm charts to start an application with multiple pods.
+Furthermore you will use the Kubernetes deployment files to start an application with multiple pods.

 ## Validation
 * Scale up API to 5 pods